Completing the Certificate

 A major focus of the program is to start with learning and move into application.
 To facilitate this, the certificate has a practicum component, ITC 490 - Practicum in Intercultural Competence.
 The goal of ITC 490 is for students to be immersed in another culture.
 ITC 490 has both in class and field components.

 Students can fulfill the field component through local and Study Abroad opportunities.
-For Study Abroad the design and requirements of the internship will need to be included in a student's Study Abroad proposal, so please meet with Dr. Melanie Shell-Weiss ahead of proposal submission if you are considering this option.
+For Study Abroad the design and requirements of the internship will need to be included in a student's Study Abroad proposal, so please meet with Dr. Joel Wendland ahead of proposal submission if you are considering this option.
 For additional information, please click here.

 The Culminating Seminar in Intercultural Competence, ITC 495, is designed for students to demonstrate that they have progressed from theory to application, thus addressing the skills competencies of the certificate.
 The core of this course is a critical-thinking project, where students identify issues of cultural conflict in their communities or academic disciplines, and develop plans for how these issues might be addressed through cultural understanding or training.